avanzosc/odoo-addons/account_analytic_line_product_root_category/README.rst

 =======================================
 Product root category on analytic lines
 =======================================
-Adds product root category to analytic line and also adds filter and grouping posibility
+This module adds product's root category to analytic lines and it enables filtering and grouping

 Usage
 =====